7 Customer Acquisition Cost (CAC) Statistics For eCommerce Stores

 For eCommerce businesses, this calculation should include:

-• Advertising costs (PPC, display ads, retargeting)
+• Advertising costs, including PPC, display ads, and retargeting

 • Content creation expenses